jizhang-nz/HTS-training/README.md

 	* What is the read length?
 	* Do they contain adaptor sequences?
 * Trimming of the sequencing read data such as [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic) and [fastp](https://github.com/OpenGene/fastp).
-	* Adaptors sequences
+	* Adaptors sequences.
-	* Low quality sequences
+	* Low quality sequences.
-	* Very short reads
+	* Very short reads.

 * Finding out available version of Spades in the server: